vishnuyar/DS-Unit-3-Sprint-1-Software-Engineering/sprint-challenge/Unit3-Sprint1-SprintChallenge.md

   improve this situation?

 Answer both of these questions (baseline ~5 sentences) here in text.
+**Code Review Importance**
+When I review code, I check for the following
+a) Read ability of the code  -  The code should follow like a step by step guide rather than a hopscotch story
+b) Explaing the steps - Each step should be explainable in the code, else I look for a comment for a code which is little compled
+c) Naming of the variables, functions : The naming of the functions and the variables should match the code functionality, that way, the code readability increases a lot.

+**Containers**
+When they are a lot of computers, sometimes the default configurations of the computer will not be same.
+During such instances, when we want to ensure that all the users get the same application experience, we use containers.
+Containers ensure that application runs on a single type of configuration, thus ensuring uniform user experience.

+Also, whenver they are any code changes to the application, containers make the maintance of the code easy.

 ### Part 8 - Turn it in!